crystalzipzap/crystalzipzap/README.md

 ### Hi, I am Crystal, a full-stack developer 👋

 I am a former tax accountant who survived Tax Cuts and Jobs Act and then went back to my alma mater for a Master's in Computer Science.
-And since then, I have been feeling like a fish who found my ocean.
+And since then, I have been feeling like a fish back to the sea.

 - 🔭 I’m currently working on a Google Keep clone, collabrating on an Art Management System, and building up my confidence to contribute to open-source projects xD
 - 🌱 I’m currently learning PERN Stack with TypeScript, ASP.NET, and Golang